gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 The compiler cannot know when the user presses a button, so references must live forever.
 And our `number` gets immediately deallocated after it reaches the end of its scope.
 The error message is also suggesting that we could take ownership of `number`.
-But is there actually a way that both closures could take ownership of the same object?
+But is there actually a way that both closures could take ownership of the same value?

 Yes!
-That is exactly what the [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html) type is there for.
+That is exactly what the [`Rc`](https://doc.rust-lang.org/std/rc/struct.Rc.html) type is there for.
-With `Rc` your object becomes reference counted.
-The runtime counts the number of strong references to the object and only deallocates it when this number drops to zero.
+The `Rc` counts the number of strong references created via `Clone::clone` and released via `Drop::drop`, and only deallocates it when this number drops to zero.
-We call every object containing a strong reference a shared owner of the object.
+We call every object containing a strong reference a shared owner of the value.
-With multiple owners we have to move the borrow check from compile time to run time.
-If we then want to modify the content of our [Rc](https://doc.rust-lang.org/std/rc/struct.Rc.html), we can use the [RefCell](https://doc.rust-lang.org/std/cell/struct.RefCell.html) type.
+If we want to modify the content of our [`Rc`](https://doc.rust-lang.org/std/rc/struct.Rc.html), we can use the [`RefCell`](https://doc.rust-lang.org/std/cell/struct.RefCell.html) type.
-`RefCell` then checks Rust's borrow rules during runtime, namely that there can only be one mutable borrow at a time or multiple immutable borrows. `RefCell` panics if these rules are violated.
+`RefCell` then checks Rust's borrow rules during run time, namely that there can only be one mutable borrow at a time or multiple immutable borrows.
+`RefCell` panics if these rules are violated.

 <span class="filename">Filename: src/main.rs</span>